orangezebra/st/README.md

 # Running
-All three solutions contain runnable Javascript, just type "node <file>" at your terminal.
+All three solutions contain runnable Javascript, just type "node file.js" at your terminal.

 # Assumptions and Notes